Adaptive Compressive Sampling for Mid-infrared Spectroscopic Imaging: Abstract

 \section{Abstract}

-Fourier transform infrared (FTIR) spectroscopy enables label-free molecular identification and quantification of biological specimens.
-The resolution of diffraction limited FTIR imaging is poor due to the long optical wavelengths (\SIrange{2.5}{12.5}{\micro\meter}) used and this is particularly limiting in biomedical imaging.
-Photothermal imaging overcomes this diffraction limit by using a multimodal pump/probe approach.
-However, these measurements require approximately \SI{1}{s} per spectrum, making them impractical for large samples.
-This paper introduces an adaptive compressive sampling technique to dramatically reduce hyperspectral data acquisition time by utilizing both spectral and spatial sparsity.
-This method identifies the most informative spatial and spectral features and integrates a fast tensor completion algorithm to reconstruct megapixel-scale images and demonstrates speed advantages over FTIR imaging.
+Mid-infrared spectroscopic imaging (MIRSI) is an emerging class of label-free, biochemically quantitative technologies targeting digital histopathology.
+Conventional histopathology relies on chemical stains that alter tissue color.
+This approach is qualitative, often making histopathologic examination subjective and difficult to quantify.
+MIRSI addresses these challenges through quantitative and repeatable imaging that leverages native molecular contrast.
+Fourier transform infrared (FTIR) imaging, the best-known MIRSI technology, has two challenges that have hindered its widespread adoption: data collection speed and spatial resolution.
+Recent technological breakthroughs, such as photothermal MIRSI, provide an order of magnitude improvement in spatial resolution.
+However, this comes at the cost of acquisition speed, which is impractical for clinical tissue samples.
+This paper introduces an adaptive compressive sampling technique to reduce hyperspectral data acquisition time by an order of magnitude by leveraging spectral and spatial sparsity.
+This method identifies the most informative spatial and spectral features, integrates a fast tensor completion algorithm to reconstruct megapixel-scale images, and demonstrates speed advantages over FTIR imaging while providing spatial resolutions comparable to new photothermal approaches.